h2oai/datatable/docs/ftrl.rst

 FTRL
 ====

-This section describes the FTRL (Follow the Regularized Leader) model as implemented in DataTable.
+This section describes the FTRL (Follow the Regularized Leader) model as implemented in datatable.

 FTRL Model Information
 ----------------------

-The Follow the Regularized Leader (FTRL) model is a DataTable implementation of the FTRL-Proximal online learning
+The Follow the Regularized Leader (FTRL) model is a datatable implementation of the FTRL-Proximal online learning
 `algorithm <https://research.google.com/pubs/archive/41159.pdf>`__
 for binomial logistic regression.
 It uses a